django-hurricane/django-hurricane.github.io/basic-app.md

 DJANGO_DEBUG=True
 ~~~

-### Start hurricane server
+### Start Hurricane server

 Now you can start the server.
 With `--autoreload` flag server will be automatically reloaded upon changes in the code.
 Static files will be served if you add `--static` flag.
-We instruct hurricane to run two Django management command.
+We instruct Hurricane to run two Django management command.
 We collect statics with `--command 'collectstatic --noinput'` and we also migrate the database with `--command 'migrate'`.
 ~~~bash
 python manage.py serve --autoreload --static --command 'collectstatic --noinput' --command 'migrate'
 ~~~